-It now provides unlimited heat and hot water to over 370 two bedroom multi-storey properties, for just £51.78 (incl.
-5% VAT) a month (at 01 April 2021 - prices frozen from 2017) and also supplies the local church.
+It now provides unlimited heat and hot water to over 370 two bedroom multi-storey properties, for just £15.75 (incl.
+5% VAT) a week (at 01 April 2024) and also supplies the local church.

-CHP produces electricity and as a by-product, heat is

-produced.
-Excess electricity is sold to the National Grid.
-CHP reduces energy bills, combats greenhouse gases and provides a significant carbon reduction.
+Our CHA Power plant generates electricity and as a by-product, heat is produced and used to provide the heat and hot water to tenants whilst the electricity is sold back to the National Grid.